Republic of Georgia: A hike through wine’s birthplace is a yummy treat but Georgians would like a bigger bite

 I couldn’t walk, but I didn’t have a headache.

-Wine production in Georgia goes beyond the commercial wineries which are exporting all over the world, thanks to a Russian embargo, improved marketing and savvy travel writers (which I’ll contribute to in next week’s blog about Georgian wine).
+Wine production in Georgia goes beyond the commercial wineries which are exporting all over the world, thanks to a Russian embargo, improved marketing and savvy travel writers.
 Many families produce wine in their own back rooms.

 I visited Irakli Rostomashvili who restarted the family wine business, called Rostomaant Marani, after the communists came in 1921 and took over all wine production.
 He has a small stone tasting room next to a room of six qvevri.
 Rostomashvili epitomizes the Georgian love affair with wine.